Mentor-Mentee-Project/laravel_docker/README.md

 ## Introduction
 Build Laravel development environment using Nginx + PostgreSQL with docker-compose.
 This repository is highly inspired by https://github.com/ucan-lab/docker-laravel.
 Many thanks to [Yuki Imamura](https://github.com/ucan-lab).
-The setting and instruction are expecially modified for **Windows OS**.

 ## Usage